-- 1. Initialize slave receive mode and wait for slave address reception. - 2.
+- Initialize slave receive mode and wait for slave address reception.
+When making initial settings for slave receive mode, set the ACKE bit in ICCR to 1.
+This is necessary in order to enable reception of the acknowledge bit after entering slave transmit mode. - 2.
 When the slave address matches in the first frame following detection of the start condition, the slave device drives SDA low at the 9th clock pulse and returns an acknowledge signal.
 If the 8th data bit (R/W) is 1, the TRS bit in ICCR is set to 1, and the mode changes to slave transmit mode automatically.
 The IRIC flag is set to 1 at the rise of the 9th clock.
 If the IEIC bit in ICCR has been set to 1, an interrupt request is sent to the CPU.
 At the same time, the TDRE internal flag is set to 1.
 The slave device drives SCL low from the fall of the transmit clock until ICDR data is written, to disable the master device to output the next transfer clock. - 3.
 After clearing the IRIC flag to 0, write data to ICDR.
 At this time, the TDRE internal flag is cleared to 0.
 The written data is transferred to ICDRS, and the TDRE internal and IRIC flags are set to 1 again.
-The slave device sequentially sends the data written into ICDRS in accordance with the clock output by the master device.

-The IRIC flag is cleared to 0 to detect the end of transmission.
-Processing from the ICDR - writing to the IRIC flag clearing should be performed continuously.
+The slave device sequentially sends the data written into ICDRS in accordance with the clock output by the master device. - The IRIC flag is cleared to 0 to detect the end of transmission.
+Processing from the ICDR writing to the IRIC flag clearing should be performed continuously.
 Prevent any other interrupt processing from being inserted.
 If the time for transmission of one frame of data has passed before the IRIC clearing, the end of transmission cannot be determined. - 4.
 The master device drives SDA low at the 9th clock pulse, and returns an acknowledge signal.
-As this acknowledge signal is stored in the ACKB bit in ICSR, this bit can be used to determine whether the transfer operation was performed successfully.
+This acknowledge signal is stored in the ACKB bit in ICSR if the ACKE bit in has been set to 1, so the ACKB bit can be used to determine whether the transfer operation was performed successfully.
 When one frame of data has been transmitted, the IRIC flag in ICCR is set to 1 at the rise of the 9th transmit clock pulse.
 When the TDRE internal flag is 0, the data written into ICDR is transferred to ICDRS, transmission starts, and the TDRE internal and IRIC flags are set to 1 again.
 If the TDRE internal flag has been set to 1, this slave device drives SCL low from the fall of the transmit clock until data is written to ICDR. - 5.
 To continue transmission, write the next data to be transmitted into ICDR.
 The TDRE internal flag is cleared to 0.
 The IRIC flag is cleared to 0 to detect the end of transmission.
 Processing from the ICDR register writing to the IRIC flag clearing should be performed continuously.
 Prevent any other interrupt processing from being inserted.